Android Pie: User experience

-Android Pie refreshes the operating system's user interface to utilize Material Design 2; the revamp provides more variance in aesthetics, encouraging the creation of custom "themes" for the base guidelines and components rather than a standardized appearance.
+Android Pie refreshes the operating system's user interface to adopt Material Design 2; the revamp offers greater aesthetic variety, encouraging the creation of custom "themes" that follow the base guidelines and components rather than a standardized appearance.
 Bottom-aligned navigation bars are also more prominent.
-As applied to Android Pie's interface, rounded corners (influenced by the proprietary Google theme used by in-house software implementing Material Design 2) are more prominent.
+In Android Pie's interface, rounded corners (influenced by the proprietary Google theme used by in-house software implementing Material Design 2) are more prominent.

 Pie adds official support for screen cutouts (including "notches" and "hole-punch" designs), including APIs for adjusting UI elements and behaviors depending on their size and position.
-Android certification requirements restrict devices to two cutouts, which may only be along the top or bottom of the screen.
+Android certification requirements limit devices to two cutouts, which may appear only at the top or bottom of the screen.

 The most significant user interface change on Pie is a redesigned on-screen navigation bar.
-Unlike previous versions of Android, it only consists of a slim home button, and a back button rendered only when available.
+Unlike previous versions of Android, it consists only of a slim home button and a back button rendered only when available.
 The bar utilizes gesture navigation: swiping up opens the "Overview" screen, a redesign of the existing recent apps menu.
 Swiping the handle to the right activates application switching.
-The gesture bar is used primarily on new devices such as the Pixel 3; existing devices may either use the previous navigation key setup or offer the ability to opt into gesture navigation.
+The gesture bar is primarily used on new devices such as the Pixel 3; on existing devices, users can either use the previous navigation key setup or opt into gesture navigation.
 As opposed to the previous recent apps menu, Overview utilizes a horizontal layout rather than vertical, and text may also be selected and copied from apps appearing there (although this uses OCR rather than the native text as to conserve resources).
-The Pixel Launcher exclusively supports the ability to access the app drawer and most recently used apps from the overview as well.
-However, this integration is proprietary, as there are no current plans to offer the necessary integration to third-party software due to security concerns.
+The Pixel Launcher also lets you access the app drawer and most recently used apps from the overview.
+However, this integration is proprietary, and there are no current plans to offer it to third-party software due to security concerns.
 In addition, when rotation lock is enabled, rotating the device causes a screen rotation button to appear on the navigation bar.